 The purpose of this document is to introduce the TensorFlow framework from the perspective of developing and training models for the IPU.
 It assumes you have some knowledge of machine learning and TensorFlow.

 For more information about the IPU architecture, abstract programming model and tools, as well as algorithmic techniques, refer to the IPU Programmer’s Guide.
-The contains guidelines for optimising performance in machine learning models running on the IPU.
+The Memory and Performance Optimisation on the IPU contains guidelines for optimising performance in machine learning models running on the IPU.

 This document is for TensorFlow 1.
 For information on TensorFlow 2 please refer to Targeting the IPU from TensorFlow 2.

-See the Getting Started” guide for your IPU system in the Graphcore documentation for information on installing the Poplar SDK and refer to the for installing TensorFlow 1 and running a simple application.
+See the Getting Started” guide for your IPU system in the Graphcore documentation for information on installing the Poplar SDK and refer to Section 2, Setup quick start for how to install TensorFlow 1 for the IPU.

 TensorFlow is a powerful graph-modelling framework that can be used for the development, training and deployment of deep learning models.
 In the Graphcore software stack, TensorFlow sits at the highest level of abstraction.
 Poplar and PopLibs provide a software interface to operations running on the IPU.
 XLA (Accelerated Linear Algebra) is a domain-specific compiler for linear algebra that can accelerate TensorFlow models.
 TensorFlow graphs are compiled into Poplar executables using our XLA backend.